berkalpyakici/wagtail-import-export-tool/README.md

 ]
 ```

+## Config
+App settings can be found in `wagtailimportexport/config.py` file.

 ## Known Limitations
 * Page models should be consistent across both source and destination environments.
 Otherwise, importing may fail due to mismatching fields.
 * Exporting snippets is not implemented yet.